I like my doctor as a person. She’s always warm when greeting me and is polite leaving the room less than 10 minutes later.

 I came to that appointment with a list of all the symptoms I was experiencing, the supplements I’m taking, the diet I’ve been following, the possibilities for what I think is wrong, and the things I’d like to be tested for.

 I had been researching for months now and wanted to talk about a few things.

 So when she asked if anything has been bothering me lately I started talking about the first symptom on my list that bothers me the most: constipation.

 The Shut Down

 I told her I’m a Type 1 on the Bristol Scale and that I never feel like I’m done after a bowel movement.
 I told her that I had been on an elimination diet where I don’t eat processed foods, sugar, grains, or dairy.
-My diet is plant-based Paleo so it’s high in fiber.
-I drink 65 oz of water a day.
+My diet at the time was plant-based Paleo so was high in fiber.
+I drank 65 oz of water a day.
 I exercise 30 minutes a day, 5 times a week.
-But I still have an issue.

 We both didn’t know why when I had been doing everything right – healthy diet, exercise, hydrating – that I was still having constipation.